 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

-Something I've seen noted on several fansites which also intrigues me- In the Taltos books, Vlad and his wife have read Paarfli's Romances.
-However, according to the timeline of the Khaavren books "written" by Paarfli, his first work of fiction, The Phoneix Guards was written at a point when Vlad and Cawti were in their seventies or older.
-My personal theory is that some of Paarfli's earlier historic works had the same quirks as his later fiction, and so they were enjoyed in a So Bad, It's Good way.
+Something I've seen noted on several fansites which also intrigues me- In the Taltos books, Vlad and his wife have read Paarfi's Romances.
+However, according to the timeline of the Khaavren books "written" by Paarfi, his first work of fiction, The Phoenix Guards was written at a point when Vlad and Cawti were in their seventies or older.
+My personal theory is that some of Paarfi's earlier historic works had the same quirks as his later fiction, and so they were enjoyed in a So Bad, It's Good way.
 Otherwise though, this seems to be a major plot hole.